 You’ve likely heard of 3D printing as a process that uses paper to create 3D, tactile objects.
 There have been incredible stories in the news about 3D-printed images that doctors can use to more closely examine a patient’s internal systems.
 Firearms and ammo have also been created from 3D printers.

 Perhaps the most intriguing development in the worlds of 3D printing and PCBs has to be 3D-printed electronics.
 According to Dr. Martin Hedges, 3D printers will take on a whole new functionality.
 Instead of printing plain items, new 3D PE (or 3D printed electronics) printers take the printing process up a step.

 The 3D PEs print items layer by layer to create a concrete object.
 Then, the item is printed with a liquid ink that contains electronic functionalities.
 The 3D PE then combines advanced printing technologies, five-axis systems, and software controls to make this complex printing process possible.

 The electronics that are created from this process can then be used in various materials like resistors, semiconductors, conductors, and dielectrics.

 Design Changes to Match New Technological Needs

-Just like the use for PCBs changes to meet growing and expanding consumer needs, the design of PCBs must also change to better match these new technologies.
+Just like the use for PCBs changes to meet the growing and expanding consumer needs, the design of PCBs must also change to better match these new technologies.

 Most PCBs have an autorouter in them.
-This component routes electronic functions throughout a board.
+This component routes electronic functions throughout the board.
 As a result, the automation processes in an electronic become significantly easier.
 However, the process of creating and setting up autorouters is so complex that the time saved in the automation process is lost in the time engineers take to set up the component.